-- [15] Removed from Java SE 11.
-Support for Java IDL is optional (see Java IDL (Optional).)
-Product vendors that wish to support Java IDL on a Java SE version that does not provide the Java IDL APIs must otherwise provide those APIs to application components. - [16] Removed from Java SE 11.
-Product vendors that support the optional Enterprise Beans 2.x API group must ensure that the javax.rmi.PortableRemoteObject class is available to application components. - [17] Removed from Java SE 11.
+- [1] Removed from Java SE 11.
+Support for Java IDL is optional Product vendors that wish to support Java IDL on a Java SE version that does not provide the Java IDL APIs must otherwise provide those APIs to application components. - [2] Removed from Java SE 11.
+Product vendors that support the optional Enterprise Beans 2.x API group must ensure that the javax.rmi.PortableRemoteObject class is available to application components. - [3] Removed from Java SE 11.
 Since Jakarta EE 9 this optional technology is provided under a Jakarta EE specification.
 If the technology is provided, the container must provide the Jakarta EE version of the technology.
-See Required Jakarta Technologies. - [18] Removed from Java SE 11.
+See Required Jakarta Technologies. - [4] Removed from Java SE 11.
 Since Jakarta EE 9 this technology is provided under a Jakarta EE specification.
 The container must provide the Jakarta EE version of the technology.
-See Required Jakarta Technologies. - [19] Client APIs only. - [20] JakartaTM Enterprise Beans entity beans and associated query language.
-Jakarta Enterprise Beans 2.x API group. - [21] Note that a component specification is permitted to specify an exception to this in order to accommodate interface type dependencies-for example, the Jakarta $^{\text{\tiny M}}$ Enterprise Beans SessionContext dependency on the jakarta.xml.rpc.handler.MessageContext type. - [22] The FilePermission specifically refers to all files under the current directory. - [23] (For Web components only.)
+See Required Jakarta Technologies. - [5] Note that a component specification is permitted to specify an exception to this in order to accommodate interface type dependencies-for example, the Jakarta $^{\text{\tiny TM}}$ Enterprise Beans SessionContext dependency on the jakarta.xml.rpc.handler.MessageContext type. - [6] The FilePermission specifically refers to all files under the current directory. - [7] (For Web components only.)
 It must be possible to grant FilePermission for the tempdir provided to web components through the ServletContext regardless of its physical location.
-In addition, it must be possible to grant FilePermission for the tempdir without granting it for all files under the current directory. - [24] It must be possible to deploy an application module such that no instances of java.lang.RuntimePermission are granted to the components in the application module except those with a target of loadlibrary. for any specific library or a target of queuePrintJob.
-Ideally a container would be capable of restricting those as well, but that is not a requirement. - [25] It must be possible to deploy an application module such that no instances of java.util.PropertyPermission are granted that allow writing any property.
+In addition, it must be possible to grant FilePermission for the tempdir without granting it for all files under the current directory. - [8] It must be possible to deploy an application module such that no instances of java.lang.RuntimePermission are granted to the components in the application module except those with a target of loadlibrary. for any specific library or a target of queuePrintJob.
+Ideally a container would be capable of restricting those as well, but that is not a requirement. - [9] It must be possible to deploy an application module such that no instances of java.util.PropertyPermission are granted that allow writing any property.